-In my practice, I challenge injured workers to think critically about whether to choose Option 2.
-I absolutely discourage injured workers from taking Option 2 during the vocational process and wait until L&I approves their development plan.
-It concerns me that many injured workers who feel retraining isn’t realistic, believe their only recourse is to select Option 2.
-It is important for injured workers to understand that they have a choice when selecting a vocational option.
-And that Option 2 is a decision to opt out of a realistic retraining plan.
+In my law firm practice, I challenge work injury claimants to think critically before they choose Option 2.
+In fact, I absolutely discourage workplace injury clients from taking Option 2 during the vocational process.
+It’s much better to wait until L&I is done with the plan development, after they approve the plan.
+It concerns me that many workers feel that retraining isn’t realistic.
+Moreover, they believe their only recourse is to select Option 2.
+That’s simply not true.

 More resources to learn about vocational services